-Maximising team effectiveness requires several related components.
-If any of these are missing or not functioning correctly, a team is likely to experience problems.
-If you have this right, then the team should run like a well oiled machine.
+Team effectiveness is made up of several related components.
+If any of these are missing or not functioning correctly, your team is likely to experience problems.
+If you have this right, then your team should run like a well oiled machine.

 The best teams are able to perform without being distracted by too many internal team issues.
 Great teams are those that work well together, where all parts of the team just seem to click.
 This doesn’t happen by accident.

-You cannot overstate the importance of external pressure on improving team effectiveness.
+I can’t overstate the importance of external pressure on improving team effectiveness.
 External pressure on a team and its leader is fundamental to the team being successful and improving.
-A team environment with external pressure helps to improve team effectiveness:
+A team environment with external pressure helps to improve team effectiveness in the following ways:

 - Time pressure forces your team to try to hit deadlines set by people outside of your team environment.

 - Quality pressure forces your team to deliver services or products to a high level of quality.
-This is to avoid the repercussions of bad work.
+This is to avoid the consequences of bad work.

 A normal team environment will usually involve some sort of external pressure affecting the team.
-However, there are a few instances where external pressure may not be apparent, such as in an organisation which is:
+However, there are a few instances where external pressure may not be in place, such as in an organisation which is: